daz3d/StudioFbxImporter/README.md

     * Set the ``DAZ_SDK_DIR`` variable to the **Daz Studio SDK** installation path (as noted above).
     * Set the ``FBX_SDK_INSTALL_DIR`` variable to the **FBX SDK** installation path (as noted above).
     * Set the ``FBX_SDK_VERSION`` and ``FBX_SDK_VSTUDIO_VERSION`` variables to the version of the FBX SDK and corresponding Visual Studio version respectively
-      * These variables are used to generate paths to the library files of FBX SDK.
+      * These variables are used to generate paths to the library files of the specified FBX SDK.
+      * These variables allow for easy switching between multiple installed FBX SDK versions.
     * Click _Configure_ - the remaining ``FBX_SDK_`` prefixed variables will be automatically populated based on the variables described above.
       * The values of these ``FBX_SDK_`` prefixed variables may need to be adjusted to reflect machine specific configurations if ``FBX_CUSTOM_LAYOUT`` is enabled.
     * Click _Generate_ once the configuration has successfully completed to generate the project.